brianhill/ancient-astronomy/daily_schedule-term_3.md

 ### Week 12 &mdash; Ptolemy's Epicyclic Theory &mdash; Construction of Ptolemaic Slats

 * Preparation for Monday, Nov.
 20 &mdash; Evans through 7.18, p.
 362 &mdash; As Assignment 11, do Evans Exercise 7.16, p.
-351, Parts 1-5 only &mdash; this is the Ptolemaic slats project, and it requires some arts-and-crafts type work, starting with printing the [Ptolemaic slats onto 11x17](./assignments/ptolemaic_slats/PtolemaicSlatsFor11x17.pdf) paper at 100% &mdash; Finally, we'll do Ex.
+351, the Ptolemaic Slats Project, Parts 1-5 only &mdash; The Ptolemaic slats project requires some arts-and-crafts type work, starting with printing the [Ptolemaic slats onto 11x17](./assignments/ptolemaic_slats/PtolemaicSlatsFor11x17.pdf) paper at 100% &mdash; Finally, we'll start Ex.
 7.18 together in class, like we did with Ex.
-7.11, so you don't need to prepare it

-#### *__The readings in parenthesis are tentative, and the assignments are even more tentative.__*
+7.11

 ### Week 13 &mdash; Ptolemy's Epicyclic Theory through the Middle Ages

-* Monday, Nov.
-27 (through 7.24, p.
-389; our last larger-than-normal reading, 27pp, but we have a whole week between the Nov.
-20 and Nov.
-27 classes, and having a larger-than-normal reading now means that the remaining four readings can be modest; we'll consider Ex.
-7.22 for Assignment 12; and we'll consider doing Ex.
-7.24 in class)
+* Preparation for Monday, Nov.
+27 &mdash; Evans through 7.22, p.
+372 &mdash; As Assignment 12, Finish Ex.
+7.18, Parts 1-4 only (we started this together in class, and my solution is already on the corridor wall) &mdash; Finally, we'll start Ex.
+7.22 together in class, so you don't have to prepare it

+#### *__Personally, I have had my fill of these detailed Ptolemaic calculations.
+I therefore propose we skip 7.23 and 7.24 and dearly hope that doesn't prevent us from understanding the rest of the material.__*

 * Thursday, Nov.
-30 (through 7.26, p.
-403, 14pp)
+30 &mdash; 7.25 and 7.26, to p.
+403, 14pp

 ### Week 14 &mdash; Copernicus and the Renaissance

+#### *__The readings in parenthesis below are tentative, and the assignments are even more tentative.__*

 * Monday, Dec.
-4 (through 7.29, p.
-414, 11pp)
+4 &mdash; through 7.29, p.
+414, 11pp &mdash; Assignment 12 TBD
 * Thursday, Dec.
-7 (through 7.30, p.
-427, 13pp)
+7 &mdash; hrough 7.30, p.
+427, 13pp

 ### Week 15 &mdash; Final &mdash; Kepler